tulkasBTC/tulkasBTC.github.io/_tabs/about.md

 order: 4
 ---

-> Tips on tulkas@zbd.gg are much appreaciated, you have no idea how trully it is, fren!!! :D {: .prompt-tip }
+> Tips on tulkas@zbd.gg are much appreaciated, you have no idea, fren, how truly they are! :D {: .prompt-tip }